CzynonDeTorres/FirstBite/README.md

 10. 🔢✔️ Display Daily Calorie Requirement: The program displays the calculated daily calorie requirement to the user.

+as for the **fmg.py**, it includes the following functions

+1. 😃😢😠 mood() function: This function prompts the user to input their current mood, such as "happy," "sad," "neutral," or "angry."
+It then asks the user if they would like to elaborate on their emotions.
+If the user chooses to provide more details, they can input their emotion notes.
+Otherwise, the function calls the fmg() function.

+2. 🍜🍎 food_choice() function: This function presents the user with two options: "Add Meal" or "View Meals."
+If the user selects "Add Meal," they are prompted to select the type of meal they want to add (breakfast, lunch, dinner, snack, or indicate that they haven't eaten yet).
+Depending on their selection, the user is then asked to input the meal manually or scan a barcode.
+The program can search a database for the specified meal.
+If the user selects "View Meals," the program displays meals from a database.

+3. 🏋️👯 exercise() function: This function displays an exercise routine obtained from a database.
+It then asks the user if they would like to edit their exercise routine.
+If the user chooses to edit, they can input the modified exercise routine.
+If not, the fmg() function is called.

+4. 🍜😃🏋️ fmg() function: This function serves as the main menu for the program.
+It prompts the user to select a function: "Food," "Mood," or "Groove" (exercise).
+Depending on the user's selection, it calls the corresponding function (food_choice(), mood(), or exercise()).
+If the user enters an invalid input, the fmg() function is called again.

 ## 🌏✔️ Significance

 - The following are SDGs (Sustainable Development Goals) aligned with FirstBite.